AlexLMitchell/AlexLMitchell/README.md

 ## I'm a Full Stack Web Developer student at Trybe

-- I’m currently working on web development technologies like JavaScript, React etc.
+- 🔭 I’m currently working on web development technologies like JavaScript, React etc.
-- I’ve finished Trybe's FrontEnd module and i'm now learning about BackEnd development!
+- 🌱 I’ve finished Trybe's FrontEnd module and i'm now learning about BackEnd development!
-- Future Goals: Hone the skills i have while learning and improving myself to be the best Dev i can be.
+- :crystal_ball: Future Goals: Hone the skills i have while learning and improving myself to be the best Dev i can be.
-- Fun Fact: i watch trashy B movies when im not coding! :feelsgood:
+- 🤔 Fun Fact: i watch trashy B movies when im not coding! :feelsgood:

 ---